Skip to content

 ldev logs diagnose --since 10m --json > diagnosis.json

 The point is not automation for its own sake.
-The point is reliable inputs for diagnosis and verification.
+It is reliable inputs that the same humans, scripts and agents can keep using over time.

 @mordonezdev/ldev for operational Liferay maintenance workflows.
 Built by Miguel Ordóñez